 Cologne Cathedral (1880, Germany)

-“You won’t believe it, you won’t believe it,” began a letter which Lorenz received at the end of the year 1880.
-Obviously, Emil could hardly believe himself what he wrote.
-Finally, Cologne Cathedral was completed!
-Throughout the late Middle Ages*, the people of Cologne had wanted be built a huge gothic church, but it had quickly became obvious that they had not enough resources.
-At the beginning of the 16th century, the project had been abandoned, and since then the unfinished south tower with a crane on top had risen into the Cologne sky.
+From the laying of the foundation stone in 1248 through the late Middle Ages, the people of Cologne had wanted to build a massive Gothic church, but it quickly became apparent that the funds would not be sufficient.
+At the beginning of the 16th century, they had stopped building, and since then the unfinished south tower with the crane on top has towered into the Cologne sky.
 Then, in 1842, people from Cologne and all over the land solemnly started completing the Cologne Cathedral.
-It had been a big event, and even king Frederick William IV himself, a Protestant, had been present.
+It had been a big event, and even king Frederick William IV, a Protestant, had been present.

 And now the Cologne Cathedral had been completed.
-In August 1880, Emperor William I and Empress Augusta had come to Cologne, for the celebration and to seal the peace between the State and the Catholic Church, but the Archbishop was not there and the atmosphere had been frosty.
+In August 1880, Emperor William I and Empress Augusta had come to Cologne, to celebrate and seal the peace between the State and the Catholic Church.
+However, the Archbishop of Cologne had not been there, and the atmosphere had been frosty.

-Bismarcks “Kulturkampf” (1871-1880, Germany)
+Bismarck’s “Kulturkampf” (1871-1880, Germany)

 Once again, Anni’s “Stübchen” was refuge for many who were at a loss, preparing and distributing food.
 Dear Anni!
 She did not agree with the Pope and many of the high clergy, not at all – their dogmatic, intolerant nature was unbearable.
-And this Pope in Rome, Pius IX, not only condemned all viewsthat did not follow his extremely conservative understanding of Christianity, but had even proclaimed the Pope’s infallibility by the First Vatican Council of 1870.
+And this Pope in Rome, Pius IX, condemned all views that did not follow his extremely conservative understanding of Christianity.
+Even wourse, he had Pope’s infallibility proclaimed by the First Vatican Council of 1870.
 But Bismarck had gone too far.
 Compassion and concern for the poor and the weak were Christian values in which she believed, and they were crucial to any society.
 This did not require dogmatists, neither in Rome nor in Berlin.

 A funny coincidence of events